GA-Dallas/The_FERN_Stack/README.md

 _By the end of this lesson, students should be able to:_

 - Setup a Google Firebase Project
-- Use the Google Firebase Real Time Database (RTDB) and Authentication
+- Use the Google Firebase Real Time Database (RTDB) and Authentication Service
 - Reference Google Firebase documentation
 - Demonstrate preliminary understanding of Google Firebase and how to use it with React